What is DataCamp Certification?

 Do I need to know both R and Python to get certified?

-No, you’ll opt to complete your exam(s) in either R or Python, and you can use either language for your case study.
+No, you’ll opt to complete your exam(s) in either R or Python, and you can use either language for your practical exam.

-If I don’t pass the exam or case study, can I try again?
+If I don’t pass the exam or practical exam, can I try again?

-Yes, upon registering you will have two opportunities to pass the exam(s) and case study.
-If you aren’t able to pass either the exam(s) or case study, your progress will reset and you’ll have to wait 14 days before registering again.
+Yes, upon registering you will have two opportunities to pass the exam(s) and practical exam.
+If you aren’t able to pass either the exam(s) or practical exam, your progress will reset and you’ll have to wait 14 days before registering again.
 We encourage you to use that time to study, practice and prepare for your next attempt.

 Is there a limit to how many times I can register for Certification?